 The whole procedure starts with the filing of the original will and asking the court to recognize it as the Last Will and Testament of the deceased.
 The court is also asked to appoint someone to wind up the estate.
 Your lawyer will begin this process by the filing of a document called an Application for Probate.

-Section 33(f)(2) of the Texas Probate Code states that once a will and Application for Probate is filed, a notice must be posted "no less than ten (10) days before the return day therof."
-Section 33(g) says that all citations and notices served by posting shall be returnable to the court that issued them "on the first Monday after the service is perfected."
+Section 51.053 of the Texas Estates Code states that once a will and Application for Probate is filed, a notice must be posted "for at least ten (10) days before the return day of service . . . ."
+Section 51.104 says that all citations or notices issued by a county clerk must be returned to the court from which the citation or notice was issued "on the first Monday after the service is perfected."

 So, on that first Monday following perfection of service, the citation or notice is returnable to the court.
 But, what does that mean?

-The attorney will call the court and obtain a hearing date.
+The attorney will contact the court and obtain a hearing date.
 The court gives the hearing date after the proof of service is received.
-One usually has to schedule the hearing a week or two out or all the available slots will be taken.
-So, this initial process can easily take four to five weeks--and it would be extremely rare if the process only took three weeks from filing of the will to hearing on the Application for Probate.
+One usually has to schedule the hearing two to four weeks out or all the available slots will be taken.
+So, this initial process can easily take five to six weeks--and it would be extremely rare if the process only took four weeks from filing of the will to hearing on the Application for Probate.
 Your mileage may vary.

 Written by Donald Ray Burger, Attorney at Law